Pirates vs. Nationals Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has four doubles, five home runs, 13 walks and 13 RBI (22 total hits).
-He's also swiped four bases.
+- Andrew McCutchen has 22 hits with four doubles, five home runs, 13 walks and 13 RBI.
+He's also stolen four bases.

-- McCutchen takes a four-game streak with at least one hit into this contest.
+- McCutchen takes a four-game streak with at least one hit into this one.
 In his last five games he is batting .211 with a home run, two walks and four RBI.

 McCutchen Recent Games